Back to all posts

 Polanco is strongest when the trip is premium, corporate, or hotel-led.
 It gives you high-end restaurants, museums, security-forward buildings, shopping, and a polished environment.
 Reforma is useful if your trip revolves around hotels, business meetings, Chapultepec, Centro access, or a more formal corridor.

 Neither is the obvious match-day efficiency play for Estadio Azteca.
 You are adding a bigger cross-city movement, and that movement can be sensitive to traffic, protests, closures, and tournament demand.
-If you choose Polanco or Reforma, do it because the full trip justifies the base, not because it is convenient for the stadium.

 This is also where airport planning matters.
 If you are moving through AICM during the tournament window, read the CDMX airport transportation guide before you assume a normal arrival or departure buffer.